PowerLoom/snapshotter-lite-multi-setup/README.md

 Select `y` at the following prompt and you see some logs like the following:

 ```
-Would you like to stop and remove existing PowerLoom containers? (y/n): y
+Would you like to stop and remove existing Powerloom containers? (y/n): y

 Stopping running containers... (timeout: 10s per container)
 Attempting to stop container snapshotter-lite-v2-xxx1-mainnet-UNISWAPV2-ETH...